Lilienthal Vorflügelapparat: Development and Construction

 Lilienthal also recognized wing warping as the simplest and most effective method for improving the stability of the flying machine.
 He had already written to Wolfmüller in August 1895:

 "It can be ascertained that the shifting of the center of gravity must have a greater strength than would be possible with locomotion with large wings in the wind.
 The present investigation comes to the conclusion that the simplest method of equalizing the load-bearing capacity of the two wings is to make the wings rotatable about their longitudinal axis.
 It was found that this method is the safest.
 The same procedure can also be observed in birds."
+Wolfmüller presented his ideas on wind warping control in a detailed letter in return.

 Lilienthal's flight experiments also included those with small control surfaces on the wings.
 The photographs taken by P. W. Preobrashenski at the end of July or beginning of August 1895 prove that the experiments were carried out.
 The effectiveness of these devices, known as "spoilerons", was proven in more recent wind tunnel and flight tests.
 They are currently also used by ultra-light aircraft, such as the "Easyriser", as roll and yaw control.
 It was found that the wing warping mechanisms developed by Lilienthal and their combination with the actuation of the rudder could be used to avoid adverse yaw and thus fly coordinated turns.

 Reconstruction

 The original Experimental Monoplane glider Vorflügelapparat did not survive.
 However, there are several photographs showing the glider in flight and on the ground on which the structure and the control mechanismens can be seen.
 Reconstructions exist in several museums.
-An authentic replica of the Vorflügelapparat was made by the German Aerospace Center (DLR) and the Otto Lilienthal Museum and has been investigated during flight tests in California and North Carolina.
+An authentic replica of the Vorflügelapparat was built by the German Aerospace Center (DLR) and the Otto Lilienthal Museum and has been investigated during flight tests in California and North Carolina.
 The reconstruction of a replica of this glider type used for flight testing was possible by means of the patent drawings of the monoplane glider and many detailed photographs.
 The results prove that the glider was stable in pitch and roll and can be flown safely at moderate altitudes in smooth air.